leafo/pgmoon/README.md

 # Changelog

+* 1.12.0 — 2021-01-06 - Lua pattern compatibility fix.
+Support for Lua 5.1 through 5.4, Fix bug where SSL vesrion was not being passed.
+Default to TLS v1.2 when using LuaSec
-* 1.11.0 — 2020-03-26 - allow for TLS v1.2 when using LuaSec (Miles Elam)
+* 1.11.0 — 2020-03-26 - Allow for TLS v1.2 when using LuaSec (Miles Elam)
-* 1.10.0 — 2019-04-15 - support luaossl for crypto functions, added better error when missing crypto library
+* 1.10.0 — 2019-04-15 - Support luaossl for crypto functions, added better error when missing crypto library
 * 1.9.0 — 2018-04-02 - nginx pool name includes user, connection reports name as `pgmoon`
 * 1.8.0 — 2016-11-07 — Add cqueues support, SSL calling fix for Nginx cosocket (@thibaultCha)
 * 1.7.0 — 2016-09-21 — Add to opm, add support for openresty pool, better default pool, support for hstore (@edan)